 Continuing education may be earned in any field that contributes to a licensee's professional competence.
 Registered CPE sponsors agree to conform to the NASBA/AICPA CPE Standards, and this includes keeping appropriate documentation for CPE verification purposes.

 Each licensee holding the Ohio permit is responsible for retaining appropriate documentation for all CPE credit claimed.
-There should be adequate support for: (1) the licensee's program attendance or completion, and (2) the CPE credit claimed.
-Normally, a certificate of completion is issued by the program sponsor as proof of attandance/completion.
+There should be adequate support for completion and CPE credit claimed.
+Normally, a certificate of completion is issued by the program sponsor as proof of attendance/completion.
 Some sponsors issue a transcript that serves as documentation for all the programs taken by a licensee from that sponsor.